 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Oglala - Porcupine, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
 The neighborhood also has a greater percentage of children living in poverty (78.8%) than found in 99.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 99.2% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.